ViennaRNA/ViennaRNA/CONTRIBUTING.md

 If you wish to contribute to this project, please first discuss any proposed changes with the owners and main developers.
-You may do that either through making an issue at our official Github presence https://github.com/ViennaRNA/ViennaRNA, by email (rna@tbi.univie.ac.at), or any other personal communication with the core developer team.
+You may do that either through making an issue at our official GitHub presence https://github.com/ViennaRNA/ViennaRNA, by email (rna@tbi.univie.ac.at), or any other personal communication with the core developer team.